kish38/paas_api/README.md

 Django Rest Swagger

-All API endpoints and methods are included in Swagger document pages.
+All API endpoints and methods are included in Swagger API documentation.
 All API endpoints can be tested in Swagger documentation itself.

-Platform admin user can filter a user's resource using ``/api/resources/?owner_id=c73217b6-6e54-4ef7-a421-65d700130caf``
+Platform admin user can filter a user's resources using owner_id filter ``/api/resources/?owner_id=c73217b6-6e54-4ef7-a421-65d700130caf``

 ### Sample Login Credentials